strangerstudios/pmpro-network/readme.txt

 == Changelog ==
 = .2 =
 * Storing some vars in $_SESSION for when using PayPal Express or other offsite payment processors.
+* Fixed wp-admin link to new site dashboard on confirmation page.

 = .1 =
 * Initial version.